 GET IT DONE

-As a management major, you’ll gain a solid foundation in all aspects of management, including presentational speaking, organizational behavior, accounting, financial analysis and strategic business planning.
-You can prepare for a specialized field by choosing a concentration such as Human Resources, Business Analytics or Manufacturing Management.
+As a management major, you’ll gain a solid foundation in all aspects of management, including presentational speaking, organizational behavior, human resources, operations and business analytics.

 Networking is key in business, and it’s key in the College of Business Administration, too.
 With our small class sizes, you’ll get to know your professors and they will get to know you.
 In fact, you’ll be assigned a faculty advisor who will mentor you from day one until graduation.
 You’ll also interact with and learn from business leaders, senior executives, entrepreneurs and ONU alumni who’ve forged amazing careers in many different fields.

 Your management program will blend rigorous coursework with real-world learning.
 You’ll work with actual companies to solve problems in fields such as human resources, manage processes associated with manufacturing and devise an actual strategic plan.
 You’ll hone skills in leadership, teamwork, creativity and entrepreneurship.

 Upon graduation, you’ll be ready for whatever the future holds, whether it’s managing a small business workforce, leading project teams for a Fortune 500 company or starting your own business.

 SAM is a student organization geared toward students who want to develop management skills and expertise.
 The group sponsors several social and community service events each year.
 In recent years, ONU teams have garnered top placements – beating out teams from business schools across the country – at the Student Case Competition held during the SAM International Business Conference.
 In addition, they host an ethics case competition for freshmen business students.